Jindalee, Western Australia: Suburban development

 The planning of Jindalee goes back to 1997, but the Butler-Jindalee District Structure Plan was approved on 18 November 2003 by the Western Australian Planning Commission.
-Satterley Property Group is managing the development (titled "Brighton Beachside") in conjunction with the Department of Housing and Works, and around 900 residential lots are proposed, all of which will have high-speed internet, cable TV, and underground power.
+Satterley is managing the development (titled "Brighton Beachside") in conjunction with the Department of Housing and Works, and around 900 residential lots are proposed.
 A small cafe/shopping node on the beachfront at the end of Jindalee Boulevard has yet to be approved.
-Approximately 15% of the lots have been developed, and the projected completion date is 2010.
+Approximately 15% of the lots have been developed, and the projected completion date was 2010.

 Amenities and facilities

 Jindalee has no conventional facilities at the present stage, apart from a medical centre on Jindalee Boulevard and a fish and chips shop on the foreshore.
 Brighton Village Shopping Centre on the suburb's eastern border provides basic shopping needs, and Butler Primary School is nearby.

-Eglinton Hill provides views of the ocean and the scrub leading north towards Eglinton and Yanchep, and almost untouched beaches continuous almost to Yanchep are accessible by sand tracks.
-The undeveloped part of the suburb offers a wide array of native scrubland, woodland, and heath, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii, banksia, sheoak, and Nuytsia floribunda.
+Eglinton Hill provides views of the ocean and the scrub leading north towards Eglinton and Yanchep, and beaches continuous almost to Yanchep are accessible by sand tracks.
+The undeveloped part of the suburb contains a wide array of native scrubland, woodland, and heath, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii, banksia, sheoak, and Nuytsia floribunda.
 Some degradation has occurred due to uncontrolled vehicular access (especially the use of trail bikes), clearing for stock grazing, fire, and rabbits.